aofarrel/Dockstore-Dictionary/outputs/output.rst

 -------------
 *abbreviation for* Analysis Visualization and Informatics Labspace

-	A cloud-based ecosystem funded by :ref:`dict NHGRI`, bringing together Dockstore, Gen3, :ref:`dict Terra`, :ref:`dict NCPI`, Galaxy, Jupyter, Seqr, and Bioconductor into an integrated platform.
+	A cloud-based ecosystem funded by :ref:`dict NHGRI`, bringing together Dockstore, :ref:`dict Gen3`, :ref:`dict Terra`, :ref:`dict NCPI`, :ref:`dict Galaxy`, :ref:`dict Jupyter`, Seqr, and Bioconductor into an integrated platform.
 Sometimes referred to as just "the AnVIL" or "AnVIL".

 Further reading: `<https://anvilproject.org/>`_

-.. updated 2022-05-13
+.. updated 2022-05-16